ncatlab/nlab-content/pages/3/0/6/0/603/content.md

   * The birth of the idea of [[multispan]]s as a formalization of hyperstructures is mentioned in [this comment](http://golem.ph.utexas.edu/category/2007/11/category_theory_and_biology.html#c013165).
 Its application to the description of extended cobordisms and the [[generalized tangle hypothesis]] is topic of some thought chatted about at [this entry](http://golem.ph.utexas.edu/category/2008/05/hopkinslurie_on_baezdolan.html#c021486).

++--{.query}
+[[Mike Shulman|Mike]]: Shouldn't we allow "oriented bonds" as well?
+I am thinking of the case of, say, rings and modules, where a module $M$ that has right actions by rings $R$ and $S$ and a left action by $T$ should have $R,S,T$ as "sub-bonds" but with different "orientations."
+And the "gluing" operation is tensor product, which only works if one module is a left module and the other is a right module.
+This example also goes up in dimension, for instance modules over algebras over rings.
+However, it seems that one would also needs this for cobordisms; aren't you only allowed to glue cobordisms along boundaries whose orientations match?
+=--

 ***

 #Laboratory section#

 +--{.query}
 [[Urs Schreiber|Urs]]: I am thinking about a way to formalize the idea of hyperstructure with a concrete application to extended quantum field theory and the Baez-Dolan hypothesis in mind.
 I would like to develop this in the following here on this page.
-If things work out as hoped for, this should eventually become an entry in itw own right.
+If things work out as hoped for, this should eventually become an entry in its own right.
 If not, this should eventually be discarded.
 =--

 ##Idea##